dgraph-io/dgraph/wiki/content/_index.md

 ## Our Community

-**Dgraph is made better everyday by the growing community and the contributors all over the world.**
+**Dgraph is made better every day by the growing community and the contributors all over the world.**

 <section class="toc">
   <div class="container">